 This meant cutting into the marine ply 4 shapes with a finger hole to gain access directly down into the open spaces.
-To so this we draw out the shapes onto the plywood, used a drill to create holes on each 4 corners and then used the jigsaw to cut from one corner to the next eventually cutting out the square.
-We then sanded down the edges of the plywood square edges and the edges of the cut out piece.
-We also remembered to number then so we could slot them back in easily.
+To do this we draw out the shapes onto the plywood, used a drill to create holes on the corners and then used the jigsaw to cut from one corner to the next eventually cutting out the square.
+We then sanded down the edges of the plywood square edges and the edges of the cutout piece.
+We also remembered to number them so we could slot them back in easily.

 We then used a 2 x 1 batten to fit down the length of each side, this was to create a section to screw into for the base of the draw and to screw the draw runners into.
 We sat the draw on the table and added under 2 scrap pieces of the plywood to the edge, we then placed the batten on top.
 We screwed the batten into place on both sides.
 The bottom of the draw then needed 4 corners cutting out to fit into the base.
 We used a jigsaw to cut the corners to allow the bottom of the draw to fit snugly in place.
 We screwed them in place ready to have handles attached and the runners added on.

 We decided to cover the interior in the carpet all over, this was to save some money and also we found that cladding would take too much space off the sides to add on any shelves etc.